 Camping is one of my all-time favorite things!
 So when my boyfriend suggested we go camping this past weekend I couldn’t be more excited.
 I started thinking of our adventure to come; offroading, exploring a dessert I wasn’t familiar with, a slot canyon hike, waking up with the sun, and ending the days sitting fireside.
 My daydreaming lead me to where it usually leads me…what delicious food was I going to eat?

 For me, cooking while camping forces me to get even more creative with the use of little space, lots of fire, and the inevitable exhaustion at the end of a day of exploring.
 Meals need to be quick, easy, pack a punch of flavor, and still be delicious and nutritious.
-This is why one of my favorite breakfasts to bring along car-camping is overnight oats.
+This is why one of my favorite breakfasts to bring along car-camping is my cinnamon raisin overnight oats.

 Oatmeal Raisin Overnight OatsPrint This